4 Hot Small Business Trends and Opportunities

 Opportunities: Serving the teen auto aftermarket with customization should be hot.
 Try the Classic Driving School, a unique, teen driver training experience with a Porsche.
 Youth sport supplements should continue growing but with fierce competition.
 Look for avenues in fitness mixed with extreme attitudes.

-The environment trend has been around and been a struggle for many companies, such as automakers with electric cars trying to capitalize on the green awareness.
-The care of Mother Earth is still a big concern of society.
+- Green Power: The environment trend has been around and been a struggle for many companies, such as automakers with electric cars trying to capitalize on the green awareness.
+The care of Mother Earth is still a big concern in society.
 According to a recent Harris Poll, over 74% of American adults believe in the global warming theory.
 Over 73% of U.S. citizens approve of the Kyoto agreement for countries to limit their carbon monoxide and greenhouse gas emissions.
-Although, the United States has not signed the accord, countries like Canada, that have accepted, the accord will be a watch place for the impact.
+Although the United States has not signed the accord, countries like Canada, that have accepted, the accord will be a watch place for the impact.

 Opportunities: This trend will be supported by businesses reducing reliance on oil & gas with new forms of energy like wind power.
 Also, look to companies helping companies reduce energy consumption with new forms of energy saving products.
 For example, one small business is profiting from installing energy efficient shipping doors for corporate shipping operations.